 Choosing a tenant representation advisor with all the skills, experience and expertise for achieving your real estate needs is all well and good but don’t overlook the personal touch.
 We all naturally associate with people we like and have something in common with.
 Once you’ve selected who you believe can best represent your needs, be sure you both get to know each other on a personal level as best as possible.
 With good instincts this shouldn’t take long.
 If you and your tenant representation advisor get on great, not only will you both gain each other’s trust, but your representative will likely have a higher level of commitment to you on an emotional level and will want to work harder for you than if you were just another one of their clients.

 Finally, when a tenant representation advisor claims they are the most qualified for the task at hand, don’t necessarily take their word for it.
 Always ask for references and to see case studies that clearly demonstrate their claims.
-Don’t hire a tenant representation advisor unless they can demonstrate they’ve achieved great results for someone like you!
+Don’t hire a tenant representation advisor unless they can demonstrate their tenant representation services produced great results for someone like you!